-- After that apply a portion of diluted alcohol using a soft-bristled toothbrush (preferably an old one) and let it settle down on the paint for few minutes.
+- After that, apply a portion of diluted alcohol using a soft-bristled toothbrush (preferably an old one) and let it settle down on the paint for a few minutes.

 - Scrub it gently in a circular motion with a scrubbing pad to remove the leftover stain marks.